Marshal Laurent Gouvion St. CyrThe Owl, a painter who rose to become one of Napoleon's marshals

 With the Revolution gaining steam, in September of 1792 Gouvion Saint-Cyr volunteered with the 1st Battalion of Republican Chasseurs.
 Serving with the Army of the Rhine, two months later he was promoted to capitaine and saw action at Mainz.
 Later General Custine rode by and saw Gouvion St. Cyr sketching a drawing, and impressed by his drawing skills, added him to his general staff.2 During this time Gouvion St. Cyr also met and became good friends with Desaix.

 In September of 1793 Gouvion St. Cyr was promoted to chef de bataillon and made chief of staff to General Ferey.
-On the 14th he distinguished himself in the fighting at Landremont and seized Hohenburg and Nothweiler.
+On the 14th he distinguished himself in the fighting at Landremont and he seized Hohenburg and Nothweiler.
 Two months later he became chief of staff to Férino's division, then in December he commanded a brigade and distinguished himself at Bertsheim.
 In recognition of his accomplishments, in January of 1794 he was promoted to chef de brigade.

 In May of 1794, Gouvion Saint-Cyr joined the advance guard at Kaiserslautern.
 During the first week of June he was promoted to général de brigade by a representative of the people, and five days later the same representative promoted him to général de division.
 With this new rank, he took command of the 2nd Division of the Army of the Rhine and then led them into action at Schweigenheim and Trippstadt in July.
 That October Gouvion St. Cyr took command of the 9th division and then went on to serve during the blockade and siege of Mainz.
 Despite his campaigning, Gouvion St. Cyr took leave to return to Toul and marry his sweetheart, his cousin Anne Gouvion, in early 1795.
 Once he returned to the army, he served under Schaal and again participated in the blockade of Mainz.
-That November he took command of the 11th Division but was defeated on the Pfrimm.
+That November he took command of the 11th Division but was then defeated on the Pfrimm.